Ajay Monga

-Ajay Monga (born 1968) is an Indian scriptwriter and film director.
+Ajay Monga is an Indian scriptwriter and film director.
 He has written films like Corporate which starred Bipasha Basu and Kay Kay Menon and Fashion both directed by Madhur Bhandarkar.

 He has also written a supernatural thriller Flat! which was released in 2010.

 He completed his debut feature film Padduram as a writer-director.
 Ajay wrote the story, screenplay and dialogues of the web-series 'The Whistleblower' which is available to watch on Sony Liv, an OTT platform.

 Early life and education

 Monga has done his schooling from St. Anne's High School, Orlem Malad ...He did his graduation from Jai Hind College Churchgate.
 He has done his Advertising & Marketing Management subsequently from Xavier's Institute of Communications Mumbai.

 In school as well as in college Monga was associated with various cultural societies and groups.
 After college he was a part of Ekjute a theatre group run by Nadira Babbar.